We are dependent upon and very grateful to our volunteers, who assist with our educational outreach programs.

 chevron_right If you are not going to be available at 8:00am or stay all day, please let us know.
 If you are available on Friday afternoon or earlier than 8:00am on Saturday for setup, indicate that also.

-chevron_right There will be a volunteer training meeting required for workshop leaders and encouraged for first time volunteers on Saturday Feb 2 in Cocoa Beach.
+chevron_right There will be a volunteer training meeting required for workshop leaders and encouraged for first time volunteers on Feb 15 in Cape Canaveral.
 More details will be announced.

 chevron_right High School Students: If you are volunteering for Community Service credit, be sure to bring the appropriate form for our volunteer coordinator to sign.

 chevron_right Friday Setup: Meet at the cafeteria at 3:30pm

 chevron_right Saturday morning: Volunteers check in at 8:00am

 > Review module instructions ahead of time, be prepared to lead the module

 > Attend training 2-3 weeks prior to the event

 > Pick up and store supplies for ~2 weeks prior to the event, as needed.
 Module Leaders are responsible for getting supplies to and from the storage unit.